wustlcse/FAQ/docs/index.md

 : [What programming languages do we teach in our curriculum?](#what-programming-languages-do-we-teach-in-our-curriculum)

-<a name="recommendation_letters"></a>recommendation_letters : Suggestions for how you can obtain recommendation letters for jobs/graduate school/etc.
+recommendation_letters : Suggestions for how you can obtain recommendation letters for jobs/graduate school/etc. <a class="anchored" name="recommendation_letters" id="recommendation_letters"></a>

 : [How do I find out about research opportunities in the department?](#how-do-i-find-out-about-research-opportunities-in-the-department)